 The country has planned and taken crucial steps to make foreign company registrations simpler, easy to understand and straightforward to its maximum limit.

-This attempt taken by the country and its government has eventually picked up
+This attempt taken by the country and its government has eventually picked up interest of various foreign investors around the world for investing in both small and large content in Sri Lanka.

 The Sri Lankan Government has not just made their company registration processes simpler but has taken remarkable steps to develop lucrative investment policies.

-There are several investment vehicles and business company types that can be chosen for
+There are several investment vehicles and business company types that can be chosen for establishment by both the local and foreign investors.
+All these business entities have different registration methods, policies, laws, limitations and paid-up capital respectively.

 There are mainly SIX types of business companies in Sri Lanka that can be legally incorporated and established within the country under the government regulation and concern.
 They are listed below: